JQCVSC/Cloud-Security-Web-App-Challenge/README.md

 Thank you to everyone who decides to participate.
 Community challenges like this are a great way to learn, improve, and demonstrate your skills.
 I can't wait to see what you build!
 =======
-Thank you to everyone who decides to participate.
-Community challenges like this are a great way to learn, improve, and demonstrate your skills.
-I can't wait to see what you build!